-Her latest book Rebound: Training Your Mind to Bounce Back Stronger from Sports Injuries, with mental skills coach Carrie Jackson Cheadle, is due out from Bloomsbury Sport in Fall 2019.
+Her latest book Breakthrough Women’s Running: Dream Big and Train Smart, with coach/elite athlete Neely Spence Gracey, was published in April 2022 by Human Kinetics.
+She’s also the co-author of Rebound: Train Your Mind to Bounce Back Stronger from Sports Injuries, with mental skills coach Carrie Jackson, published in 2019 by Bloomsbury Sport.
 Together, they host The Injured Athletes Club podcast and moderate The Injured Athletes Club Facebook group.

 Cindy is also the coauthor, with her husband Matt Kuzma, of Marathon Spectator Guide—aimed to help those who, like Matt, tirelessly follow their runners around 26.2-mile courses—and also contributed to The Superfood Swap: The 4-Week Plan to Eat What You Crave Without the C.R.A.P., by Dawn Jackson Blatner, R.D.N.

-She’s a member of The American Society of Journalists and Authors and Chicago Science Writers, where she currently serves as Vice President.
+She’s a member of The American Society of Journalists and Authors, Association of Health Care Journalists, and the Association for Women Journalists – Chicago.
 And, she’s certified as a running coach by the Road Runners Club of America and USA Track & Field (Level 1).

 photo: Alice Xiao